 Is Pure Himalayan Shilajit a legitimate brand?

 Yes.
-Pure Himalayan Shilajit is one of our S-tier rated brands.
-They publish Certificates of Analysis from an ISO/IEC 17025 accredited laboratory, disclose 60% fulvic acid content, and test for heavy metals.
+Pure Himalayan Shilajit is one of our A-tier rated brands.
+They publish Certificates of Analysis from A2LA ISO/IEC 17025 accredited laboratories (Certified Laboratories and Micro Quality Labs, Burbank CA β Cert 3034.01).
+Their FA reference is ~58% (Batch RE18, 2021 COA, UV method β noted as non-A2LA result).
+Most recent heavy metals COA: September 2024, showing exceptionally clean results across all product forms.
 These are meaningful transparency markers that most brands do not provide.

 What is ISO/IEC 17025 and why does it matter for shilajit?